The most asked questions about Miksang Contemplatieve Photography and the Miksang pictures.

 We slow down

-As we slow down what we see, we increasingly recognise what visually strikes us within the multitude of visual richness around us.
-Because not everything we see actually strikes us; we see it as in observing it but there is not a resonance.
+As we slow down what we see, we increasingly recognise what visually touches us within the multitude of visual richness around us.
+Because not everything we see actually touches us; we see it as in observing, we are aware of what is more to see, but there is not a resonance, not a seeing from the heart.

-In this contemplative approach of Miksang we take the time to look, without prejudice, free from mental inhibitions – open, gentle and awake.
+In this contemplative approach of Miksang we take the time to look, without prejudice, free from our mental inhibitions – open, gentle, awake, curious and inquisitive.

-We look, we see, we notice what resantes, we look further and we give are in the here and now.
+We look, we see, we notice what resonates, we look further until we have fully understood what we have seen.
+In the here and now.

-From this pure state of perception and awakeness aligned we give expression to an experience of seeing from the heart, with our cameras.
+From this pure state of perception and awakeness, from an aligned state of being and seeing, we give expression to an experience of seeing from the heart, with our cameras.

 One moment at a time, free and joyful!